BCG-X-Official/facet/README.rst

     Facet delivers a robust and fail-safe pipelining workflow which allows you to easily impute and select your features as well as ranking a grid of different models "competing" against each other.
-Facet introduces **sklearndf**, An augmented version of scikit-learn with enhanced support for pandas dataframes and pipelining.
+Facet introduces **sklearndf**, an augmented version of scikit-learn with enhanced support for pandas dataframes and pipelining.

 - **Model Inspection**: